-World renowned professor of evolutionary psychology, Robin Dunbar, explains his famous theory of social group size which suggests there is a limited number of relationships that humans (and other primates) can maintain.
-We also discuss some of his other findings related to social bonding and the release of endorphins activated by laughing, singing, and dancing together.
-Professor Dunbar is with the Department of Experimental Psychology at Oxford University and he’s a Fellow of Magdalen College.
+Robin Dunbar is a world renowned professor of evolutionary biology.
+He explains his famous theory of social group sizes, known as Dunbar's number, which suggests there is a limited number of relationships which humans (and other primates) can maintain.
+We also discuss some of his other findings related to social bonding and the release of endorphins activated by certain interactions such as touch, laughing, singing, and dancing together.
+Professor Dunbar is with the Department of Experimental Psychology at the University of Oxford and he is a Fellow of Magdalen College.

 Ryan Terribilini comes from technology and public policy roles at Google and Ripple to study Public Policy at the Blavatnik School of Government at Oxford University.
 We discuss some of the emerging issues related to internet privacy and surveillance in a world in which we increasingly interact online and in which global finance operates using new technologies.
 Ryan also explains android ecosystems, bitcoin and distributed ledger technology.

 Geeking out over the career and music of The Beatles with Chris Bayne from the Oxford Beatles.
-We discuss The Beatles story from their early years and chronologically through each studio album 1963-1970.
-Chris also shares details of a theatrical production the Oxford Beatles are developing for the 50th anniversary of the Sgt.
+We discuss The Beatles story from their early years and chronologically through each of their studio albums 1963-1970.
+Chris also shares details about a theatrical production the Oxford Beatles are developing for the 50th anniversary of the Sgt.
 Peppers album this year.
-You’ll also hear covers of Strawberry Fields Forever and Penny Lane by the Oxford Beatles.